hapijs/hapi/docs/API.md

         - `index` - optional boolean, determines if 'index.html' will be served if found in the folder when requesting a directory.
 Defaults to `true`.
         - `listing` - optional boolean, determines if directory listing is generated when a directory is requested without an index document.
 Defaults to _'false'_.
         - `showHidden` - optional boolean, determines if hidden files will be shown and served.
 Defaults to `false`.
 <p></p>
+    - `proxy` - generates a reverse proxy handler with the following options:
+        - `host` - the upstream service host to proxy requests to.
+The same path on the client request will be used as the path on the host.
+        - `port` - the upsteram service port.
+        - `protocol` - The protocol to use when making a request to the proxied host:
+            - `'http'`
+            - `'https'`
+        - `passThrough` - if `true`, forwards the headers sent from the client to the upstream service being proxied to.
+Defaults to `false`.
+        - `xforward` - if `true`, sets the 'X-Forwarded-For', 'X-Forwarded-Port', 'X-Forwarded-Proto' headers when making a request to the proxied upstream endpoint.
+Defaults to `false`.
+        - `mapUri` - a function used to map the request URI to the proxied URI.
+The function signature is `function(request, callback)` where:
+            - `request` - is the incoming request object
+            - `callback` - is `function(err, uri)` where `uri` is the absolute proxy URI.
+Cannot be used together with `host`, `port`, or `protocol`.
+        - `postResponse` - a custom function for processing the response from the upstream service before sendint to the client.
+Useful for custom error handling of responses from the proxied endpoint or other payload manipulation.
+Function signature is `function(request, settings, res, payload)` where:
+              - `request` - is the incoming request object.
+It is the responsibility of the `postResponse()` function to call `request.reply()`.
+              - `settings` - the proxy handler configuration.
+              - `res` - the node response object received from the upstream service.
+              - `payload` - the response payload.
+        - `httpClient` - an alternative HTTP client function, compatible with the [`request`](https://npmjs.org/package/request) module `request()` interface.
+<p></p>
     - `view` - generates a template-based response.
 The `view` options is set to the desired template file name.
 The view context available to the template
       includes: